Create Tables in PowerShell

 2. Use the DataTable Object to Create Tables in PowerShell

 Creating custom tables is a simple process in PowerShell.
-This tutorial will introduce different methods to create tables in PowerShell.
+This article explores the different methods available for creating tables in PowerShell, making data presentation more effective.

 Use Hash Table to Create Tables in PowerShell